troperville

 • In Animorphs, the morphers will normally tear their clothes if they morph into bigger animals, and the clothes will fall off if they morph into smaller ones.
 To prevent this, they wear skin tight clothes when morphing, such as bicycle shorts, tight undershirts, and for the girls of course, leotards.

-• The woman shown on the cover of The Menace from Earth wears one.
+• The woman shown on one version of the cover of The Menace from Earth wears one.

 Live-Action TV